nZEDb/nZEDb_Misc/Guides/Installation/Ubuntu/Guide.md

 >Run the scripts in /var/www/nZEDb/misc/update/ (update_binaries to download headers and update_releases to create NZB's from the headers).

 >You can also run automated scripts, in /var/www/nZEDb/misc/update/nix
+An easy one to run is simple.sh:
+`cd /var/www/nZEDb/misc/update/nix/screen/sequential/`
+Install screen, which lets you run applications and close your terminal.
+`sudo apt-get install screen`
+Run the script in screen:
+`screen sh simple.sh`
+Detach from screen (this lets you close your terminal while the scripts still run in the background):
+`control+a d`
+Re-atach to screen:
+`screen -x`

 >For questions, check the [FAQ](https://github.com/nZEDb/nZEDb/blob/master/docs/FAQ.txt)/[Wiki](https://github.com/nZEDb/nZEDb/wiki)/[Forum](http://forums.nzedb.com/) or join IRC, server [Synirc](https://www.synirc.net/servers) channel #nZEDb